Loan repayment insurance terms

 - If an employment relationship is terminated before the expiry of the term for advance notice prescribed by law, the date of occurrence of the insured event shall be deemed to be the last day of the term for advance notice prescribed by law.

-- Insurance indemnity is not paid for a period when the insured person was not registered as unemployed at the Estonian Unemployment Insurance Fund.
+- The insurance indemnity is not paid for a period when the insured person was not registered as unemployed at the Estonian Unemployment Insurance Fund.

-- Payment of insurance indemnity is terminated when the insured person returns to work.
+- Payment of the insurance indemnity is terminated when the insured person returns to work.

 Temporary incapacity for work